-Can I enroll in other elective classes, like Band, and still be in a Career Academy?
+Can I enroll in other elective classes, such as Band, and still be in a Career Academy?

 Each Career Academy has space for students to sign up for other electives.
-There is room in every Academy for any student to take other classes like Band, Art or Music.
+There is room in every Academy suggested schedule for any student to take classes such as Band, Art or Music.